Filareth2015/Reproducible-Research---Course-Project-2/README.md

 ## Data

 The data for this assignment come in the form of a comma-separated-value file compressed via the bzip2 algorithm to reduce its size.
-You can download the file from the course web site:
+You can find file in [course work project folder class](https://github.com/Filareth2015/Reproducible-Research---Course-Project-2).

 There is also some documentation of the database available.
 Here you will find how some of the variables are constructed/defined.